D-Star-AI/dsRAG/README.md

 # dsRAG
 [![Discord](https://img.shields.io/discord/1234629280755875881.svg?label=Discord&logo=discord&color=7289DA)](https://discord.gg/NTUVX9DmQ3)

-Note: dsRAG was formerly known as spRAG.
-We recently spun the project out into a new company called D-Star, hence the renaming.

 dsRAG is a retrieval engine for unstructured data.
-It is especially good at handling challenging queries over dense text, like financial reports, legal documents, and academic papers.

-dsRAG achieves substantially higher accuracy than vanilla RAG baselines on complex open-book question answering tasks.
+It is especially good at handling challenging queries over dense text, like financial reports, legal documents, and academic papers. dsRAG achieves substantially higher accuracy than vanilla RAG baselines on complex open-book question answering tasks.
 On one especially challenging benchmark, [FinanceBench](https://arxiv.org/abs/2311.11944), dsRAG gets accurate answers 83% of the time, compared to the vanilla RAG baseline which only gets 19% of questions correct.

 There are two key methods used to improve performance over vanilla RAG systems:
 1. AutoContext